alicegray33/student-directory/README.md

 ## Installation

-To install the script from github:
+Open Terminal, change to the directory where you want the script installed, then type:
 ```
 $ git clone https://github.com/alicegray33/student-directory
 ```

-The script requires the CSV library for Ruby, so if you don't already have it:
+The script requires the CSV library for Ruby.
+If you don't already have it, you can type the following in Terminal:
 ```
 $ gem install csv
 ```

 ## How to run

-From the command line:
+Open Terminal, change to the directory where it was installed, then type:
 ```
 $ Ruby directory.rb
 ```